littlestbrother/dash-app/README.md

 TODO:
 - way to add off days
-- way to take photo on mobile
+- way to submit photos